From marketing to design, brands adopt AI tools despite risk

 There is reason for caution, however.
 While text generators like ChatGPT and Microsoft's Bing chatbot can make the process of writing emails, presentations and marketing pitches faster and easier, they also have a tendency to confidently present misinformation as fact.
 Image generators trained on a huge trove of digital art and photography have raised copyright concerns from the original creators of those works.

-“For companies that are really in the creative industry, if they want to make sure that they have copyright protection for those models, that’s still an open question,” said attorney Anna Gressel of the law firm Debevoise & Plimpton, which advises businesses on how to use AI.
+“For companies that are really in the creative industry, if they want to make sure that they have copyright protection for (the outputs of) those models, that's still an open question,” said attorney Anna Gressel of the law firm Debevoise & Plimpton, which advises businesses on how to use AI.

 A safer use has been thinking of the tools as a brainstorming “thought partner” that won't produce the final product, Gressel said.